 - Anxiety Medication – Symptoms of anxiety can make people feel like they need drugs or alcohol in order to relax, but this only makes symptoms worse in the long term.
 An anxiety medication will help relieve your symptoms far more effectively.

-- Antidepressants – As with anxiety disorders, those with depression may try to use substances in order to make their symptoms go away, but only make them worse with time.
-There are many different antidepressants available, which gives you a range of options to treat your symptoms if one type doesn’t give you the results you need.
+- Antidepressants – As with anxiety disorders, those with depression may try to use substances in order to make their symptoms go away, but that only make them worse with time.
+There are many different antidepressants available, which give you a range of options to treat your symptoms if one type doesn’t give you the results you need.

 - Antipsychotics – Antipsychotics are used to help people who are having, or have had, breaks with reality.
-This may be a result of certain addictions or withdrawal processes, or can be from an underlying mental health condition.
+This may be a result of certain addictions or withdrawal processes or can be from an underlying mental health condition.
 An antipsychotic will help you by reducing or eliminating these breaks.

 - Mood Stabilizers – Most commonly used to treat the effects of bipolar disorder, mood stabilizers help to decrease abnormal activity in the brain.
-This means that you will feel more even and normal, and be better able to focus on your recovery.
+This means that you will feel more even and normal and be better able to focus on your recovery.

-- Stimulants – Stimulants are typically prescribed to help reduce the symptoms of attention-deficit hyperactivity disorder.
+- Stimulants – Stimulants are typically prescribed to help reduce the symptoms of attention-deficit/hyperactivity disorder.
 These medications make it easier for people with ADHD to focus, think more clearly, and relieve anxiety.

-If you are dealing with an addiction to opioids or alcohol, or are experiencing mental health symptoms, then a medication management plan may be right for you.
+If you are dealing with an addiction to opioids or alcohol or are experiencing mental health symptoms, then a medication management plan may be right for you.
 Contact us today to learn more about how medications can be used to assist you to stop using drugs or alcohol, as well as help treat any underlying mental health issues you may be experiencing.
-With the help of the right medications, you too can get sober and find emotional and mental stability.
+With the help of the right medications, you can get sober and find emotional and mental stability.